 prepares all paperwork, signage, tickets, and banks for night and weekend campus events.
 The Event

 Specialist is responsible for ensuring appropriate staffing levels and adjustments to the schedules if

 needed and for the punctuality of all evening cashiers.
 Must be able to interpret and maintain ticket office

 rules and regulations.
 The Event Specialist supervises door sales and Will Call distribution and makes

 decisions regarding any exceptions to policy.
 Must have superior customer service skills and be able to

 problem solve for patrons and respond to A&L managers’ special requests at the event.
 Oversees the event close out process and ensures accuracy of all transactions.

 8-20 hours per week.
 Starting Hourly Rate: $13.00

-Work as a team to bring major events to campus and the community and serve as the face of Arts & Lectures at events.
-Take tickets and seat patrons for performances, film and lectures.
+Work as a team to bring major events to campus and the community and serve as the face of Arts & Lectures at all events.
+Take tickets and seat patrons for performances, films, and lectures.
 Sell merchandise and concession, reconcile income.
 Assist patrons throughout events and restore theater afterwards.
-Must become knowledgeable about Arts & Lectures programs, be able to communicate effectively and courteously with people from all backgrounds, be able to think on your feet and work as part of a team.
+Must become knowledgeable about Arts & Lectures programs, be able to communicate effectively and courteously with people of all identities and backgrounds, be able to think on your feet, and be able to work as part of a team.
 Neat appearance and dependability are essential.
 Provide own work clothes: black pants or skirt and a white shirt with collar.
-Assist with artists’ transportation and serve backstage including laundering and ironing artists' costumes, moving equipment, translating and providing hospitality and backstage catering.
+Assist with artists’ transportation and serve backstage, including all hospitality needs: laundering and ironing artists’ costumes, moving equipment, translating, and providing backstage catering.

 Evening and weekend hours.
 Occasionally required to work during University breaks.